Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Methodology

-\textbf{Panel-Level: Multimodal Knowledge Graph.} At the lowest tier, each panel is represented as a multimodal knowledge graph composed of visual entities (e.g., characters, objects, scenes) and textual elements (e.g., captions, dialogue).
-Relations encode actions, character interactions, and content anchoring.
-This level captures panel content's perceptual and symbolic components and supports localized reasoning tasks, such as resolving character roles, associating speech with speakers, and modeling visual-text alignment.
-The graph structure also facilitates integration with vision-language models for enriched downstream analysis.
+\paragraph{Panel-Level: Multimodal Knowledge Graphs} Each panel is represented as a graph of visual entities (characters, objects, backgrounds) and textual components (dialogue, captions).
+Edges encode semantic roles, actions, and spatial or referential links.
+This level supports localized reasoning tasks such as speaker identification, image-text alignment, and symbolic content extraction.
+The structure is designed to interface with vision-language models for future integration.

-\textbf{Sequence-Level: Temporal Knowledge Graph.} The temporal layer links panels and event segments into directed acyclic graphs that model reading order and narrative-time progression.
-By distinguishing visual chronology from narrative causality, this level accommodates linear and non-linear storytelling, including flashbacks and narrative loops.
-Nodes correspond to panels or plot-based segments, and the edges represent temporal relations such as \textit{precedes} or \textit{follows}.
-This structure enables timeline reconstruction, causal inconsistency detection, and reasoning about narrative gaps or insertions.
+\paragraph{Sequence-Level: Temporal Knowledge Graphs} The temporal graph connects panels and event segments into a directed acyclic graph, capturing reading order and narrative progression.
+It distinguishes visual chronology from narrative causality, accounting for nonlinear patterns such as flashbacks or ellipses.
+Nodes represent either panels or event segments, and edges denote temporal relations such as \textit{precedes}.
+This layer supports timeline reconstruction and temporal inference.

-\textbf{Event-Level: Semantic Knowledge Graph.} At the top of the hierarchy, the event-level graph abstracts the narrative into discrete events and sub-events connected by semantic relationships.
-The Nodes represent high-level narrative units, while edges encode relations such as \textit{subevent-of}, \textit{precedes}, and \textit{co-occurs}.
-Unlike lower levels, this tier operates independently of specific panels, focusing instead on conceptual and hierarchical organization.
-It supports global reasoning tasks such as narrative summarization, structural comparison between stories, and content planning for generative or adaptive storytelling applications.
+\paragraph{Event-Level: Semantic Knowledge Graphs} The top-level semantic graph abstracts the narrative into macro-events, events, and sub-events linked by relations such as \textit{subevent-of}, \textit{precedes}, or \textit{co-occurs}.
+This level enables high-level reasoning, including summarization, structural comparison, and planning for generative storytelling systems.